by Andrea M. Darcy

 The problem with family drama is that we tend to turn to other family members for help.
 But they are invested in the situation.
 Their advice will be tarnished by their own needs, no matter how well-meaning or how much they love you.

 A professional counsellor or therapist is only invested in your wellbeing.
 They can give you clarity you can’t find alone, and they can be a non judgmental sounding board when it all gets to much.
 You can learn and practice better communication, and strategies that make your family life that much easier.

 Harley Therapy connects you with top London counsellors and therapists who can help you with family issues.
 Not in London?
-Our sister site helps book a therapist across the UK, and a Skype therapist if you are overseas.
+Our sister site helps book a therapist across the UK, and an online therapist if you are overseas.